tcrook0/Documentation/Introduction to Git and GitHub - A Bookmark-Based Approach.md

 This document collects together an annotated set of bookmarks gathered in the course of grappling with Git, GitHub, and Java.
 Once you get past [Downloading, Installation & Configuration], you might want to next go through [Java Eclipse Project GitHub Repository Creation] which will take you through a series of steps using Git, GitHub, and Java to create a GitHub repository for a Java program.

-This document was written after just barely enough Git and GitHub knowledge was acquired to be dangerous; at least enough to make [Documentation]: https://github.com/tcrook0/Documentation possible.
+This document was written after just barely enough Git and GitHub knowledge was acquired to be dangerous; at least enough to make this [Documentation](https://github.com/tcrook0/Documentation) possible.

 [Java Eclipse Project GitHub Repository Creation]: (./Java%20Eclipse%20Project%20GitHub%20Repository%20Creation.md)